-- Providing Sports facilities. - ➤ Maintaining the sports equipment and materials. - ➤ Facilitating friendly matches and tournaments. - Conducting tournaments. - Conducting Colours awarding ceremony. - Making arrangements for participation in the inter university games. - Affiliating with outside sports associations and coordinating with them.
+- Providing Sports facilities. - Maintaining the sports equipment and materials. - Facilitating friendly matches and tournaments.

-The Sports Complex has a large playground where Courts for Tennis, Basketball, Hockey, Cricket, Soccer, Netball, Volley ball & Elle have been set up and maintained.
+- Conducting tournaments. - Conducting Colours awarding ceremony. - Making arrangements for participation in the inter university games. - Affiliating with outside sports associations and coordinating with them.

-The Physical Education Unit provides about more than 26 games to the students: Athletic, Badminton, Basketball, Carom, Chess, Cricket, Elle, Gymnastic, Hockey, Karate, Netball, Rugby, Soccer, Table tennis, Volleyball, Weightlifting, etc.
+The Sports Complex has a large playground where Courts for Tennis, Basketball, Hockey, Cricket, Soccer, Netball, Volley ball and Elle have been set up and maintained.
+The Physical Education Unit provides about more than 26 games to the students: Athletic, Badminton, Basketball, Carom, Chess, Cricket, Elle, Gymnastic, Hockey, Karate, Netball, Rugby, Soccer, Table tennis, Volleyball, Weightlifting, etc. There is a sports complex is available at Ariviyal Nagar premises in order to fulfil the students' needs regarding sport activities from the faculties of Agriculture, Engineering and Technology.